William N. Still Jr.: Academic career

 Mississippi University for Women gave Still his first academic appointment in 1959, when he was appointed an instructor and later an assistant professor of history.
 In 1968, East Carolina University appointed him associate professor of history and later full professor.
 In 1982, he became the founding director of ECU's Program in Maritime history and Underwater archaeology.
-Following his retirement and move in 1994 to his retirement residence in Kailua, Hawaii, the University of Hawaii appointed him as adjunct researcher in 1995.
+Following his retirement and move in 1994 to his retirement residence in Kailua, Hawaii, the University of Hawaiʻi appointed him as adjunct researcher in 1995.

 A leading figure in the academic field of maritime history, the North American Society for Oceanic History (NASOH) awarded Still its K. Jack Bauer Award in 1988.
-Subsequently, Still became an active leader of NASOH, serving as vice president in 1988–1992 and president from 1992–1994.
+Subsequently, Still became an active leader of NASOH, serving as vice president in 1988–1992 and president from 1992 to 1994.
 In addition, Still served on the advisory council of the Society of Civil War Historians, 1987–1997 and on the editorial advisory board of The American Neptune from 1984 to 2002, Civil War Times Illustrated from 1994, and the Secretary of the Navy's Advisory Subcommittee on Naval History.

 In 1989–1990, Still occupied the Secretary of the Navy Research Chair in Naval History at the Naval Historical Center.
 In addition, he served on the advisory board of the National Maritime Alliance and the United States Commission on Military History.